On Global Rates for Regularization Methods based on Secant Derivative Approximations: A th-order Adaptive Regularization Framework with Inexact th-order Tensor

-First, we mention that Algorithm~\ref{AlgolazyOFFO} is a framework where different approximations can be used to compute the $p$th order tensor yet to be described.
-In addition, our algorithm closely follows the line of the \texttt{StOFFARp} algorithm of \cite{GraJerToin24} as we always accept the step $s_k$ and update the regularization parameter as \eqref{sigmakupdate}.
+{At each iteration, we compute the first $p-1$ derivatives.
+For the $p$th-order information, we use a generic subroutine \texttt{Tensor\_p} (to be specified later on, in Section~\ref{Propupdates}) that takes various inputs such as the last estimated tensor $T_{k-1}$, the iteration count $k$, and the memory parameter $m$.
+In addition to all these inputs, \texttt{Tensor\_p} may also query exact $p$th-order derivative oracle or the $p-1$th one.
+Precise definitions of the $\texttt{Tensor\_p}$ routine will be presented after discussing the main features of Algorithm~\ref{AlgolazyOFFO}.
+After forming the model $m_k$, we compute a step $s_k$ in order to approximately minimize this model.
+Note that both tests \eqref{modelconditions} and \eqref{addedcond} follow \cite{GratToin21} and extend the more usual conditions where the step $s_k$ is chosen as

-Furthermore, our framework only approximates the $p$th-order derivative, since our objective is to develop a quasi-Newton approximation (p=2) and utilize HOSU ($p \geq 3$) approximations studied in \cite{Welzel2024}.
-In contrast, the reference \cite{GraJerToin24} imposes probabilistic conditions on approximate derivatives from order 1 to $p$.
-At the end of this section, we will provide a detailed discussion between our present algorithmic framework and the algorithm analyzed in \cite{GraJerToin24}.
-Note also that \cite{GraJerToin24} focused only on first-order stationarity, whereas here, from condition \eqref{addedcond} on the step, we provide a variant to reach a second-order stationary point.
+Indeed, it is easy to verify that both \eqref{modelconditions} and \eqref{addedcond} hold at a local minimizer of $m_k$ with $\theta_1 , \, \theta_2 > 1$.
+After computing the step, we always accept it and employ the the update rule in \eqref{sigmakupdate}.
+By construction, $\sigma_k$ is a non-decreasing sequence.
+In the exact setting, this update rule is known to produce increasingly conservative regularization parameters, as shown in \cite{OFFO-ARp}.
+Nevertheless, it has also been shown to effectively handle inexact derivative information \cite{GraJerToin24}.
+In our setting, the inexactness is due to approximations of the $p$th-order derivative, since our aim is to develop a quasi-Newton approximation $(p=2)$ and utilize HOSU ($p \geq 3$) approximations studied in \cite{Welzel2024} and it is handled using the OFFO mechanism through the update rule \eqref{sigmakupdate}.
+More practical choices of $\sigma_k$ will be presented in the numerical results section; see Section~\ref{subseclazyHOSUnoisy}. }

-It should be noted that \texttt{Tensor\_p} may need the previous iterates lengths, denoted by $\{\|s_{k-i}\|\}_{i=1}^m$, as an input to compute the approximation $T_k$.
-Since various rates of convergence can be obtained depending on the quality of the approximation $T_k$, we now detail our condition on the \texttt{Tensor\_p} subroutine in order to obtain the optimal complexity of $p$th order adaptive regularization methods \cite{BirgGardMartSantToin17}.
+Since various rates of convergence can be obtained depending on the quality of the approximation $T_k$, we now detail our condition on the \texttt{Tensor\_p} subroutine in order to obtain the optimal complexity of $p$th-order adaptive regularization methods \cite{BirgGardMartSantToin17}.

 \begin{cond}{Conditionpth} The \texttt{Tensor\_p} outputs an approximation $T_k$ such that, if $k \bmod m=0$, the computed $T_k$ satisfies

 Else ($k \bmod m \neq 0$)